Chronic Pain

 The length of the infusion depends on the content and the procedure.
 Some may take as little as thirty minutes; others take as much as four hours.

-• How Does Ketamine Work In the Brain?
+• How Does Infusion Therapy Work In the Brain?

-Ketamine works by blocking specific pain receptors in your brain.
+Our therapy works by blocking specific pain receptors in your brain.
 At the same time, it resets some of the nerve cells in your brain and spine.
-This interaction makes ketamine more effective at reducing some types of pain than traditional treatments.
+This interaction makes it more effective at reducing some types of pain than traditional treatments.

 • What Is Treatment Like?

-Canyon Pain and Wellness will provide the ketamine infusion on-site in our office through an intravenous (IV) line.
+Canyon Pain and Wellness will provide the infusion therapy on-site in our office through an intravenous (IV) line.
 Treatment usually takes 30 minutes to three hours, depending on the condition.

 • How Long do They Take to Treat Chronic Pain?